Space technology: History of space technology

 On December 24, 1968, the crew of Apollo 8, Frank Borman, James Lovell and William Anders, became the first human beings to enter lunar orbit and see the far side of the Moon in person.
 Humans first landed on the Moon on July 20, 1969.
 The first human to walk on the lunar surface was Neil Armstrong, commander of Apollo 11.
-The first space probe to land on moon South Pole of India.Chandrayaan-3 was launched aboard an LVM3-M4 rocket on 14 July 2023, at 09:05 UTC from Satish Dhawan Space Centre Second Launch Pad in Sriharikota, Andhra Pradesh, India, entering an Earth parking orbit with a perigee of 170 km (106 mi) and an apogee of 36,500 km (22,680 mi).
+India was the first country to land on the Moon's South Pole.Chandrayaan-3 was launched aboard an LVM3-M4 rocket on 14 July 2023, at 09:05 UTC from Satish Dhawan Space Centre Second Launch Pad in Sriharikota, Andhra Pradesh, India, entering an Earth parking orbit with a perigee of 170 km (106 mi) and an apogee of 36,500 km (22,680 mi).

 Apollo 11 was followed by Apollo 12, 14, 15, 16, and 17.
-Apollo 13 had a failure of the Apollo service module, but passed the far side of the Moon at an altitude of 254 km above the lunar surface, and 400,171 km (248,655 mi) from Earth, marking the record for the farthest humans traveled from Earth in 1970.
+Apollo 13 had a failure of the Apollo service module, but passed the far side of the Moon at an altitude of 254 km above the lunar surface, and 400,171 km (248,655 mi) from Earth, marking the record for the farthest humans travelled from Earth in 1970.

 The first robotic lunar rover to land on the Moon was the Soviet vessel Lunokhod 1 on November 17, 1970, as part of the Lunokhod program.
 To date, the last human to stand on the Moon was Eugene Cernan, who, as part of the Apollo 17 mission, walked on the Moon in December 1972.
 Apollo 17 was followed by several uncrewed interplanetary missions operated by NASA.
-Also Technological innovations in space exploration have important effects on the economy, society, and the environment.
+Also, technological innovations in space exploration have important effects on the economy, society, and the environment.

 Economically, new safety features and technology have made space missions cheaper.
-Using reusable rockets helps companies save money because they do not need to fix or replace rockets as often.
-This makes space exploration more affordable and encourages more people to invest in the space industry.
+Reusable rockets help companies save money because they do not need to fix or replace rockets as often.
+This makes space exploration more affordable and encourages more investment in the space industry.

 Socially, these new technologies have created many jobs in areas like engineering, research, and aerospace manufacturing.
 The growth of the space industry also helps other industries, such as telecommunications and materials engineering, by creating new job opportunities.

 Environmentally, using reusable rockets helps reduce space debris.
 By reusing rockets, space agencies can produce less waste and lessen the impact of space missions on the environment.
 This approach supports cleaner space exploration and a more sustainable future.

 In summary, technological advances in space exploration positively affect the economy, create jobs, and promote environmental sustainability, helping the field continue to grow.

-One of the notable interplanetary missions is Voyager 1, the first artificial object to leave the Solar System into interstellar space on August 25, 2012.
+One notable interplanetary mission is Voyager 1, the first artificial object to leave the Solar System into interstellar space on August 25, 2012.
 It is also the most distant artificial object from Earth.
 The probe passed the heliopause at 121 AU to enter interstellar space.
 Voyager 1 is currently at a distance of 145.11 AU (21.708 billion kilometers; 13.489 billion miles) from Earth as of January 1, 2019.